metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 9. [XML Tools][extension xml]

-    Useful module xml files navigation
+    Useful for navigation of xml files, can also help to detect issues with xml

 10. [Log File Highlighter][extension logs]

-    Custom syntax highlighting for log files, useful for firewall logs as an alternative of mTail.
+    Custom syntax highlighting for log files, useful for firewall logs as an alternative of `mTail`.\
-    This extension complements "Auto Scroll"
+    This extension complements "Auto Scroll" extension below.

 11. [Auto Scroll][extension scroll]

-    Automatic scrolling of log files, useful to tail firewall logs.
+    Automatic scrolling of log files, useful to tail firewall logs.\
-    This extension complements "Log File Highlighter"
+    This extension complements "Log File Highlighter" extension above.

 12. [Filter Line][extension filterline]